openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/user.User.md

 ## objectWithNoDeclaredProps

+## description
+test code generation for objects Value must be a map of strings to values.
+It cannot be the &#x27;null&#x27; value.

 test code generation for objects Value must be a map of strings to values.
 It cannot be the 'null' value.

 ## Schema Type Info